Introduction

 Structure optimization

-xTB can vary the position of atoms in the system to find the equilibrium structure with the lowest energy.
-This functionality is embedded into HQS Molecules in the optimization function.
+xTB can optimize atomic positions in a molecular system to find a nearby local minimum of the total energy representing an equilibrium structure.
+This feature is embedded into HQS Molecules through the optimization function.

 • opt_level with the possible optimization levels as defined by xTB.
 In this wrapper, the levels are defined in the XTBOptLevel class.
 By default, the very tight criterion is employed (XTBOptLevel.VTight), whereas the xTB software itself usesXTBOptLevel.Normal.
-The options are:
+For the definition of the options, ordered here from low to high accuracy, please refer to the xTB documentation:

 • Crude